paigefaulkner/Computer-Programming-for-Psychology/Assignment #5/README.md

 #=====================
 #IMPORT MODULES
 #=====================
-#-import numpy and/or numpy functions
-#-import psychopy functions
+import numpy as np  #-import numpy and/or numpy functions * from psychopy import core, visual, gui, event #-import psychopy functions
 #-import file save functions
+import json  # can save files various ways (i.e. csv but json has good cross platform readability)
 #-(import other functions as necessary: os...)
+import random # could be useful for randomizing trials later on import os # allows you to find files and save data
 ```

 ## Directory Exercises